 A Historical Union

 On June 16, 1958, the Daniel Webster Home and Golden Rule Farm merged, pooling assets and resources to create Spaulding Youth Center.
 The mission of this new organization was to provide care and treatment to youth with emotional and behavior problems, thus preserving a tradition of caring for needy children that began shortly after the Civil War.

 Today, Spaulding Youth Center is a leading provider of educational, residential, therapeutic and foster care programs and services for children and youth with neurological, emotional, behavioral, learning or developmental challenges, including Autism Spectrum Disorder and those who have experienced significant trauma, abuse or neglect.
-Our campus is located on over 470 acres in Northfield, NH and welcomes boys and girls from 5 to 21.
+Our campus is located on over 490 acres in Northfield, NH and welcomes boys and girls from 5 to 21.
 As a private 501(c)(3) non-profit organization, Spaulding Youth Center continuously develops programs, services and expertise in response to changing needs of children and youth who need a place where they can learn, grow, play and heal.
 Within our intensive therapeutic setting, the professional staff instills study skills, social skills, independent living skills, vocational skills, and an appreciation of learning that help a child reach his or her full potential.
-At Spaulding Youth Center, we believe that every child deserves a childhood and a future.
+At Spaulding Youth Center, we believe that every child deserves a childhood.

 Below is a timeline outlining recent ways Spaulding Youth Center has adapted it programs to respond effectively to critical issues affecting children.